Looking for the Best Keurig Coffee Maker? Start with these…

 • It’s programmable features make life easy

-READ THIS: Why you won’t find Keurigs in coffee shops
+READ THIS: Why you won’t find Keurig Machines in coffee shops

-Why? because single-serve coffee makers don’t allow you any control over the brewing process, other than picking a capsule flavor and pressing a few buttons.
+Why?
+Because this type of coffee makers don’t allow you any control over the brewing process, other than picking a capsule flavor and pressing a few buttons.

 We like to roast our coffee, grind it or, for those of us who don’t want to invest in all that, at least use coffee brewing methods that let you choose the grounds quantity and brewing time, such as a manual pour over, a French press, an espresso machine or an automatic dripper, for example (2).